bertrandchenal/tanker/README.md

 Some ideas, in no particular order:

+  - Add a view.insert method that bypass tmp table and write directly to the actual table
   - Split `acl_rules` into `acl_read` and `acl_write`.
 Apply also acl
     on joined table (not only on the main table of the view)
   - Support for version column (probably a write timestamp)